davemers0160/dlib_object_detection/obj_det_trainer/README.md

 cmake --build . --config Release -- -j4
 ```

 Or you can use the cmake-gui and set the "source code" location to the location of the CmakeLists.txt file and the set the "build" location to the build folder.
-Then open a terminal window and navigate to the build folder and execute the follokwing command:
+Then open a terminal window and navigate to the build folder and execute the following command:

 ```
 cmake --build . --config Release -- -j4